oonap0oo/small-Python-projects/README.md

 ### [rabinovich_fabrikant_system.py](rabinovich_fabrikant_system.py)

+This script generates 3D plot of a solution to the Rabinovich–Fabrikant System for given parameters and initial conditions.
+It uses the scipy function solve_ivp() to solve the set of ODEs.

 Wikipedia: "The Rabinovich–Fabrikant equations are a set of three coupled ordinary differential equations exhibiting chaotic behaviour for certain values of the parameters.
 They are named after Mikhail Rabinovich and Anatoly Fabrikant, who described them in 1979."
 [https://en.wikipedia.org/wiki/Rabinovich%E2%80%93Fabrikant_equations](https://en.wikipedia.org/wiki/Rabinovich%E2%80%93Fabrikant_equations)

+A example plot
 ![Rabinovich–Fabrikant_System2.png](Rabinovich–Fabrikant_System2.png)

 Rabinovich–Fabrikant System